-Many customers were told by Sesame to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Sesame did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many customers were advised by Sesame to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Sesame did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Sesame promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Sesame.

-Were you mis-advised by Sesame about Transferring your pension?
+Were you mis-informed by Sesame about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Sesame if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by Sesame if any of the following statements are relevant to you:

 - I was encouraged or mis-advised by Sesame to transfer my workplace pension regardless of it not being in my best interest.

-- I was not informed or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not told or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not informed or told by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not told or informed by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not advised or informed bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or told bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.